Review this Website. It’s Anonymous!

 Saving an emergency fund will enable you to handle expected expenses such as a job loss that might lead to financial ruin.

-Build an emergency fund by following these tips.
+Saving an emergency fund by following these tips:

 1. Set a specific goal such as to save enough to cover 4 to 7 months’ worth of expenses.